 I know I have been living under a rock.
 I recently came into contact with the authors of some of the most amazing food blogs.
+That is where I found this amazing plum brioche cake!
 Where have I been all these years while they have been cooking and baking the most fabulous food around the world??
 Alas, it’s not too late.
 There is hope for my family, friends, and for myself.
 One of these fabulous and very talented food bloggers is Jamie from Life’s a Feast.
 Jamie has been living in France for the past 20 something years and blogs about her life and her food.
 I am a huge fan and am grateful that our paths have crossed.

 Jamie recently baked a Plum Brioche Cake .
 I couldn’t get the image of the juicy plums sitting atop a fluffy brioche cake out of my head.
 I had to make this cake and I had to make it fast.
 I love the brioche recipe.
 It is easy to make, but requires a little patience.
 Brioche needs to rise and this cake has to rise three different times.
 When I look now at Jamie’s photos again I realize mine didn’t rise up as much as hers did.
 I will be baking this beautiful cake again soon and will see if I need to let it rise a longer than an hour during the first part.
 I used to have a fear of making any thing with yeast.
 Then I learned how to make pizza.
 And now I know how to make Gâteau de Quetsches.
 And you can too.

 Take a look at Jamie’s blog to see her spectacular photos that explain the recipe in great detail.
 While you are there, look at her other superb creations.

 PLUM BRIOCHE CAKE from Life’s a Feast

 2.1 oz – about 2 ¼ tsp (6 g) active dry yeast